tmforum-oda/oda-canvas/source/private-vault/README.md

 ## Test

-### Example PrivateVault
+### Example PrivateVaults

+These privatevault crs would normally be deployed from the Component-Operator which extracts the corresponding section from the component.yaml.

 ```
-kubectl apply -f test/privatevault-dc123.yaml
+kubectl apply -f test/privatevault-vault-one.yaml
-kubectl apply -f test/privatevault-dc124.yaml
+kubectl apply -f test/privatevault-vault-two.yaml
 kubectl get privatevaults
 ```

-### deploy demo components with privatevault=sidecar annotation
+### deploy demo components with "oda.tmforum.org/privatevault" annotation

 ```
-helm upgrade --install demo-comp test/helm-charts/democomp -n demo-comp --create-namespace
+helm upgrade --install demo-comp test/helm-charts/democomps -n demo-comp --create-namespace
 ```

+This deployment represents the deployments of three components "one", "two", "three".
+Where component "one" has two PODs which want to access the privatevault.
+Component "three" can be seen as an try to get illegal access to the privatevault of component "one".

-to PODs get the sidecar injected, demo-comp-one and demo-comp-two. demo-comp-three fails the pattern check, because it is annotated with "demo-comp-123" and "privatevault-demo-comp-123" defines the podSelector name="demo-comp-one-*" which does not match the actual "demo-comp-three-fcn938l9"
+the PODs of components "one" and "two" get the sidecar injected, while for component "three" the podSelector does not match and the sidecar is not injected.

-The pod-name selector is only validated inside the WebHook, while namespace and serviceaccount are validated in HashiCorp Vault auth.
+Currently the pod-name selector is currently only validated inside the WebHook, while namespace and serviceaccount are validated in HashiCorp Vault auth.

 ### log into component one-a